mrschmalenbach/Label-BASIC-Pro/USER GUIDE.md

 - `ELSE` alone
 - `END IF` alone

-LBP lowers to labels and GOTOs.
+LBP transpiler lowers this to sequence of labels and GOTO statements.

 ## 6.2 Nested IFs (Fully Supported)